 After reviewing your form, PaintCare staff will either approve your site for a pick-up or inform you of the best place to take your paint if you do not meet the volume requirement.
-If approved, you will be put in contact with our licensed hauler to schedule a pick-up.
+If you qualify for a pick-up, you will be put in contact with our licensed hauler to schedule a pick-up.
 It may be several weeks before your pick-up occurs.